Data: hierarchical topics fan out through the relay mesh — no broker in the path.

 - Reliable lane

-reliable: false (the default) rides the QUIC datagram lane: lossy,
+reliable: false (the default) rides the QUIC datagram lane.
+The lane

 Retained messages

 (namespace, topic).
-Any subscriber whose filter matches that topic receives
+A subscriber whose filter matches that topic receives

 the last retained value immediately on attach, before any live messages.